jkosh44/transactional-memory-simulator/docs/PROJECT-REPORT.md

 stalling is actually cheaper than restarting the entire transaction.
 Of course if we have a bunch of long running transactions then stalling could potentially slow down the system as many other transactions wait for it to finish.

+For the read write conflict, even though the lazy optimistic configuration has less aborts than the pessimistic configurations, it still takes longer.
+That's because conflicts are detected much later so more work needs to be redone for every abort.

 ### Conclusion

 For every workload the difference between eager and lazy versioning is negligible.
 The big difference comes from